playdougher/playdougher.github.io/src/20240718T195719--the-use-of-bashrc-file__bashrc.md

 HISTFILESIZE=10000
 ```

-Below appends history entries to file instead of overwrits it.
+Below appends history entries to file instead of overwriting it.
 ``` sh
 shopt -s histappend
 ```